CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/1_Performance Measurement Under Agile Delivery Contracts.md

 ### Discussion (optional)

-For this discussion assignment, consider a digital service acquisition that you have worked on or heard about and analyze how modern metrics and incentives could be applied:
+For this discussion, consider a digital service acquisition that you have worked on or heard about and analyze how modern metrics and incentives could be applied:

 Choose a digital service your agency currently uses or is developing.
 This service could be: